metbril/grav-plugin-micropub/README.md

 Currently supported:

-- Deliver a Micropub endpoint
+- Deliver a Micropub endpoint with multiple destinations
 - Advertise the endpoint in your site

 After configuration, you can use any Micropub client to publish content to your site.